Menu

 We had Value Dry out to our home and they were very pleasant.
 The representative explained everything in detail.
 My husband and I had many questions that I felt were answered thoroughly.
 The representative took the time to answer questions that were of concern to us and was very respectful of our needs.
 We did end up contracting Value Dry to solve our problem and I felt that everything that they said in the initial meeting was followed through on.
 The crew that came to our home was very hard working and was also respectful of our concerns.
 Over all Value Dry did a wonderful job on our home and I would recommend this company.

-ComplaintsBoard is more than a platform for airing grievances; it's a community where balanced dialogue is encouraged.
-We welcome complaints that not only point out issues but also recognize any positive interactions, promoting a fair and comprehensive perspective.
+ComplaintsBoard is more than just a place to share complaints; it's a community where we talk things out fairly.
+We welcome reviews that not only point out problems but also mention any positive experiences, giving a balanced view.

-Our unwavering commitment is to provide a free and unbiased platform for all complaints.
-Every complaint is given equal importance, ensuring your concerns are heard and respected, irrespective of their nature.
+We're dedicated to providing a fair and unbiased platform for all complaints.
+Every complaint is important to us, no matter what it's about, ensuring your concerns are heard and respected.